Mission

 The research activities of the department focus on purchasing and usage behavior research as a basis for effective marketing policies of public and private institutions / companies.
 Accordingly, the department is behaviorally oriented, but always in a business context.
 We therefore understand marketing as an approach to initiate, trigger and control economically relevant transactions and transactional relationships to achieve specific objectives.

-Based on these considerations, comprehensive theoretical and practical knowledge of marketing based on behavioral science is taught at the Department of Marketing in the form of lectures and seminars.
-The aim is to equip students with wide-ranging, both scientific (methodological and conceptual) and transfer-based practical competencies, thus qualifying them for work in corporate practice and research.
+Based on these considerations, the Department of Marketing teaches comprehensive theoretical and practical knowledge of marketing on a behavioral science basis in the form of lectures and seminars.
+The aim is to equip students with far-reaching scientific (methodological and conceptual) as well as transfer-based practical skills and thus qualify them for work in business practice and research.

-The department is a central part of the Institute of Business Administration at the Department of Economics and the Blockchain-Center.eu at the University of Kassel.
+The department is a central component of the Institute of Business Administration at the Department of Economics and the Blockchain-Center.eu at the University of Kassel.

-The head of the department is Prof. Dr. Andreas Mann.
-Before his appointment at the University of Kassel, he was Professor of Business Administration and Marketing at the Clausthal University of Technology.
+Head of the department is Prof. Dr. Andreas Mann.
+Prior to his appointment at the University of Kassel, he was Professor of Business Administration and Marketing at Clausthal University of Technology.

-• of customer experience management and multisensual marketing (especially the use of haptic and acoustic stimuli and design possibilities)
+- customer experience management and multisensual marketing (in particular the use of haptic and acoustic stimuli and design options)

-• of sustainable (ecological and social) purchasing behavior of consumers.
+- sustainable (ecological and social) purchasing behavior of consumers

-In addition to teaching and research, the department cooperates with numerous companies in the context of consulting, continuing education and training activities.
-The members of the department support these companies in the design and implementation of innovative, dialog-oriented marketing and management concepts.
-In addition, they lecture at international symposia, congresses and conferences on the results of research activities of the department and thus promote the exchange of information and experience between science and practice.
+In addition to teaching and research activities, the department also works with numerous companies as part of consulting, further education and training activities.
+The members of the department support them in the design and implementation of innovative, dialog-oriented marketing and management concepts.
+They also speak at international symposia, congresses and conferences on the results of the department's research activities, thereby promoting the exchange of information and experience between science and practice.